Speaking URLs with TYPO3

-Note: This content is obsolete, and kept for archive purpose only.
+Note: This content is obsolete, and kept for archive purposes only.

-I’ve been using Typo3 for a while and since it’s a fairly advanced system with many pitfalls, I would like to share some of my experiences concerning speaking URLs to other Typo3 users.
-The configurations I describe are more like guidelines, not written stone tablets from deities with beard.
+I’ve been using TYPO3 for a while and since it’s a fairly advanced system with many pitfalls, I would like to share some of my experiences concerning speaking URLs.

-The standard look of Typo3 URLs, as with most PHP solutions using a database, looks like this:
+So what is a speaking URL?
+The standard look of Typo3 URLs, as with many PHP solutions using a database, looks like this:

 But it would be better with: